 Many websites use forms (contact forms or login forms) to get leads.

 It’s essential to check whether or not your forms function properly.
 We recommend always going through the entire submission procedure, mainly ensuring you log user input accurately.

 8. Test Your Checkout Process

-If your website operates on a reader’s revenue model or sells extra services, most likely it accepts payments.
-Therefore, you must give the checkout process utmost importance.
-If this stage is problematic, you will lose your revenue.
+If your website operates on a reader’s revenue model or sells extra services, it most likely accepts payments.
+Therefore, you must give the checkout process the utmost importance.
+If your checkout has errors that need fixing, you will lose revenue.